top of page

 Green Glowing Potions - Seeking the Elixir of Life

 In Jungian analytical psychology, the lapis philosophorum is an image of the beginning.
 Metaphorically the Stone is both inception and end, as one often comes full circle.
-The Stone represents cycles of life and the quintessence of life itself.
+The Stone represents cycles and the quintessence of life itself.

 By 1025, Islamic practitioners are convinced metal transmutation is not possible.
 Europe continues to hold on to the idea of a metal-changing magical substance until the early modern period.
 Isaac Newton risks his scientific reputation seeking a way to change metals into gold.